ahw0/Applicativo-interfaccia-RisiKo/README.md

 ### Download

-Area where user can download files and scripts:
+The area where user can download files and scripts:
 -	**Database**: file to proceed with creating the database according to the rules of the game RisiKo!
 -	**Popolamento**: file that shows a popup example that you can run in the database.

 Each game in the database is registered by a numeric code, ie integers ranging from 1 to N. For example, the "MulinoBianco" game has a code of 4, while the "Frollino" game has a code of 5.
 If you download the popup file, the value for the associated match is equal to 1.
 This means that if a match with that associated value is already present, the popup script will not run.
-The choice of value 1 is derived from the motivation that the popup script is executed when the database is "naked and raw", just as a sample file used before proceeding to any other insertion through database and / or application.
+The choice of value 1 is derived from the motivation that the popup script is executed when the database is "naked and raw", just as a sample file used before proceeding to any other insertion through the database and/or application.

 # Play a game